Haaarith/NLP-Project-CS476/README.md

 # NLP-Project-CS476
-NLP-Sentimient Analysis project using Hotel Reviews and Amzon Reviews
+NLP-Sentiment Analysis project using Hotel Reviews and Amzon Reviews